iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 9.9
+- Added Weapon Skill Accuracy set.
+This set will be used first then inherit from the base Weapon Skill set when in any mode except DPS (DPS mode will go straight for the Weapon Skill set).
+- Adjusted the default Aftermath colors.
+Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).

 Version 9.8.5
 - Fixed Mog House in Al Zahbi not being recognized as a "town" zone.
 - Fixed missing "catch-all" for any spells not specified for a midcast set.